BigPolarBear1/factorization/README.md

 We sieve at quadratic coefficient = 1 using square moduli... if a smooth is found, we add all primes with odd exponents large then some size to a list.
 Then we iterate this list and use those primes as quadratic coefficient to construct a new sieve interval (with new square moduli since the factors of the modulus dont matter if its square,just need to get a good size)... this then garantuees that any smooths we find will also include this prime as factor... which then gives us a chance to succeed at the linear algebra step earlier.

+I guess eventually we should keep track how many times factors appear in all smooths we found.
+Then target the ones with the least occurance.
+Just really keep going round and round, using the prime with the lowest occurance as quadratic coefficient to garantuee its inclusion in any smooths we find.